SDePaula97/Chat-App/README.md

 Introduction

-A Gaming Chat App similar to Twitch(for all those gamers out there!) :video_game:
+A Gaming Chat App similar to Twitch :video_game:

+Building on top of the Stream Chat API, the Stream Chat React component library includes everything you need to build feature-rich and high-functioning chat user experiences out of the box.
+The library includes an extensive set of performant and customizable React components

 ![This is an image](https://github.com/SDePaula97/Chat-App/blob/main/ChatApp.png)